-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-

-- · Aid that is non-need-based but that was used to meet need should be counted as need- - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2020 cohort) 398 1409 0 В Number of students in line a who applied for need-based financial aid 357 1135 0 С Number of students in line b who were determined to have financial need 312 1001 0 D Number of students in line c who were awarded any financial aid 312 991 0 E Number of students in line d who were awarded any need-based scholarship or grant aid 312 991 0 F Number of students in line d who were awarded any need-based self-help aid 233 856 0 G Number of students in line d who were awarded any non- need-based scholarship or grant aid 39 156 0 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 81 361 0 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 84.6% 85.2% 0.0% J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 41,896 \$ 40,278 \$ - K Average need-based scholarship and grant award of those in line e \$ 36,633 \$ 33,832 \$ - L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 6,067 \$ 7,461 \$ - М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 4,764 \$ 6,206 \$ -
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) 328 1303 0 В Number of students in line a who applied for need-based financial aid 306 813 0 С Number of students in line b who were determined to have financial need 288 744 0 D Number of students in line ${\bf c}$ who were awarded any financial aid 288 744 0 E Number of students in line \mathbf{d} who were awarded any need-based scholarship or grant aid 288 744 0 F Number of students in line ${\bf d}$ who were awarded any need-based selfhelp aid 288 744 0 G Number of students in line \mathbf{d} who were awarded any non-need-based scholarship or grant aid 288 744 0 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 165 355 0 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 85.5% 87.6% 0% J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$37,385 \$39,517 \$0 K Average need-based scholarship or grant award of those in line e \$32,423 \$34,815 \$0 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$5,445 \$7,033 \$0

+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$3,278 \$5,750 \$0

-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of
+H2A.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-- Numbers should reflect the cohort awarded the dollars reported in H1. - · In the chart below, students may be counted in more than one row, and full-time freshmen should also

-• Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.